felikafelix/Hackintosh-Thinkpad-T480s/README.md

 > see [Tahoe Notes](Tahoe/Tahoe.md)

+> For installing Airportitlwm Kext on Sequoia, see [Sequoia Notes](Sequoia/Sequoia.md)

+> For patching itlwm.kext + Heliport to be able to use Aidrop, Continuity Handoff, Private Relay, etc.. see [Patch itlwm + Heliport](Tahoe/Patch_itlwm_Heliport.md)

 1. **Download:** Get the latest EFI from [Releases](../../releases)
 2. **Generate SMBIOS:** Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) with `MacBookPro16,3`, (for Tahoe, use 16,4)
 3. **Configure BIOS:** Follow settings in [BIOS Settings](#-bios-settings) section